‘They lost a great one’: Poland man remembered for hard work, kind heart

-POLAND, Ohio (WYTV) – On Thursday night, a moving memorial tribute of vehicles will be held along Four Seasons Trail in Poland Township for a man who was part of the community his entire life.
+POLAND, Ohio (WYTV) – On Thursday night, a moving memorial tribute of vehicles will be held in Poland Township for a man who was part of the community his entire life.

 “Joe and I met when we were 13 in junior high.”